zhullyb/monyhar/monyhar/tools/mb/docs/user_guide.md

-It is intended to be used by bots to make it easier to manage the configuration each bot builds (i.e., the configurations can be changed from monyhar commits), and to consolidate the list of all of the various configurations that Chromium is built in.
+It is intended to be used by bots to make it easier to manage the configuration each bot builds (i.e., the configurations can be changed from monyhar commits), and to consolidate the list of all of the various configurations that Monyhar is built in.

 Ideally this tool will no longer be needed after the migration is complete.